HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="expected-mark"></a>expected mark
-Mark that falls wholly or partially inside a [contest selection](#contest-selection) position.
+Mark that falls wholly or partially inside a [contest option position](#contest-option-position).

 \#vvsg
 ## <a name="Extensible-Markup-Language"></a>Extensible Markup Language